Fed vows to keep interest rates near zero until inflation rises

 Policymakers saw the economy shrinking 3.7% this year, far less than the 6.5% decline forecast in June, and unemployment, which registered 8.4% in August, was seen falling to 7.6% by the end of the year.

-All but one Fed policymaker saw interest rates staying where they are through 2022, with four eying the need for a hike in 2023.
+All Fed policymakers saw interest rates staying where they are through 2022, with four eying the need for a hike in 2023.

 But in pledging to keep rates low until inflation was moving above the 2% target, to make up for years spent below it, the Fed reflected its new tilt towards stronger job growth, announced late last month after a nearly two-year review.